Clarity (Jimmy Eat World album): Release and promotion

 Gersh was replaced by Roy Lott in 1998; the former later became Jimmy Eat World's co-manager.
 He felt the label's new regime was not equipped for developing a band like them.
 Adkins said Capitol had debated on when to release Clarity; as it was finished in the middle of the year, it "would’ve been fall or winter by the time it came out.
 And that’s usually a pretty bad time for a new release".
 Adkins attributed the delay to Lott having no intention of listening to it.
 With months passing, the band had a hunch that Capitol had no desire of issuing Clarity, something they felt Aaronson was hiding from them.
 The members were growing concerned that they might add up as major-label casualty, which they previously read about in punk zine Maximum Rocknroll.
 In November 1998, they went on a tour of the US.
 The band's A&R representative suggested releasing an EP; he contacted Vinnie Fiorello of Less Than Jake, who ran the indie label Fueled by Ramen, and supported the idea.
 The band's self-titled second EP was released on December 14, 1998, and includes "Lucky Denver Mint" and "For Me This Is Heaven" from Clarity.

 Los Angeles-based radio station KROQ-FM began playing "Lucky Denver Mint" in early January 1999.
 As a result, there was interest in the song, and it appeared in the Drew Barrymore film Never Been Kissed (1999).
 It was planned to be used as a theme song for The Time of Your Life, a TV series by Fox that was canned.
-"Lucky Denver Mint" was released to modern rock radio stations in late January 1999.
+"Lucky Denver Mint" was released to modern rock radio stations as a single in late January 1999.
 After this, Clarity was given a release date.
 Clarity was eventually released on February 23, 1999.
 The album's booklet folds out to reveal a grid of sixteen images, four of which make up the front cover.
 The artwork details small amounts of light on a watery background, a flashlight lighting up the inside of a cave, and screen door netting.
 The CD label includes the words "Can you still feel the butterflies?
 64:22", referring to a lyric in "For Me This Is Heaven", and the album's running time.
 By this point, the disc jockeys grew tired of "Lucky Denver Mint", cause it to leave their playlist rotation.
 Preceded by an appearance at the Snow Summit festival, Jimmy Eat World embarked on a US tour in February through to April 1999, with support on varying dates from the Sheila Divine, At the Drive-In, and Sense Field.
 The trek included an appearance at the SXSW music conference.
 While on this tour, Adkins suffered from panic disorder.
-"Lucky Denver Mint" was released as a single in 1999.